 Your DNA Is Your Nutritional Blueprint

-The key factor that many people are missing is that genes play an enormous part in dictating what someone should actually eat.
+The key factor many people are missing is that genes play an enormous part in dictating what someone should actually eat.
 Just because you know someone who is succeeding with the latest diet trend doesn’t mean you will have the same results.

 The fact of the matter is that everybody is different—think about that phrase again.
 Now slow it down: every BODY is different.
 We mean this in the most literal sense.
 This is what genes are all about.
 They are fascinating and unique codes that see to it that no two people are exactly the same.
 They help us better understand how we, as individuals, function, and why we are the way we are.